Unknown Primary Cancer

 - Pain in the chest or abdomen

 - Bone pain

 - Weakness, fatigue, poor appetite, and weight loss

 The prognosis for patients with CUP is poor.
 As a group, the median survival is approximately 3 to 4 months with less than 25% and 10% of patients alive at 1 and 5 years, respectively.
 CUP is represented by a heterogeneous group of diseases all of which have presented with metastasis as the primary manifestation.
 Although the majority of diseases are relatively refractory to systemic treatments, certain clinical presentations of CUP carry a much better prognosis.
 In each instance, distinct clinical and pathologic details require consideration for appropriate, potentially curative, management.
-Although only a minority of patients will have curable disease or a disease for which there is substantial palliative benefit, the appropriate use of special diagnostic pathology will identify patients for whom directed therapy will provide the best possible chance for response.
+Although only a minority of patients will have curable disease or a disease for which there is substantial palliative benefit, the appropriate use of special diagnostic pathology and selected radiologic studies will identify patients for whom directed therapy will provide the best possible chance for response.